 - Set up a classroom Compliments Box.

-- Use the Bucket Fillers concept for encouraging kind behaviours.
+- Use the Bucket Fillers concept for encouraging kind behaviors.

 - Create a Kindness Rock Garden and allow students to add to the garden as a classroom reward.

-- Use a Random Acts of Kindness Calendar to practise kindness regularly.
+- Use a Random Acts of Kindness Calendar to practice kindness regularly.

 Here are some printable kindness themed resources to help you set up your active kindness encouragers.